whisthq/whist/webserver/README.md

 While our Heroku pipeline should not be modified without codeowner permission, it is helpful to understand how it works by consulting our wiki [here](https://www.notion.so/tryfractal/Heroku-CI-CD-Pipeline-Webservers-f8ef5b43edc84c969cf005fcac4641ba).

-### GraphQL

-We leverage Hasura GraphQL (hosted on Heroku) to enable real-time database access and serverless database retrieval.
-For pure SQL requests, we encourage using GraphQL instead of writing your own server endpoint to minimize the amount of code we write and because GraphQL has a lot of really nice built-in features.

-GraphQL is already set up, but here's a [setup doc](https://hasura.io/docs/1.0/graphql/core/deployment/deployment-guides/heroku.html) for reference.
-Hasura GraphQL also provides a console for easy interfacing with the database.
-The prod database console is [here](prod-database.fractal.co) using access key stored as a config variable in the Heroku `fractal-graphql` application.

-If you want to test with local GraphQL endpoints, running `bash hasura_run.sh` in the `docker` subdirectory will create a local instance of Hasura at `localhost:8080`.
-It currently uses the dev database with admin secret `secret` and auth hook `http://host.docker.internal:7730/hasura/auth` (assuming that you're running a local instance of the webserver through docker), but change as needed to get the ports you want.

 ## Testing

 ### Setting Up